 - Patient Advocacy: A professional interpreter ensures your medical history is accurately conveyed to the “Zhu Ren” (Chief Physician), who may only have minutes for each consultation.

-2026 Fee Structure: What to Expect
+2026 Fee Structure: What to Expect after Hiring a Medical Translator

 Fees vary based on the city (Tier 1 cities like Shanghai/Beijing are higher) and the level of medical expertise required.